The Hidden Framework Most Founders Miss When Choosing a Cofounder Coach

 You want to explore interpersonal dynamics rather than follow a set script

-For example, I’ve seen early seed-stage teams benefit from a directive style when they’re still forming habits.
-But by Series A, founders often want space to navigate complex emotions and leadership challenges that don’t fit into a worksheet.
+I've seen early seed-stage teams benefit from directive approaches when they're still forming communication habits.
+But by Series A, founders often need space to navigate complex emotions and leadership challenges that don't fit into a worksheet.

 3. Proactive vs. Reactive Orientation